 On January 8, 2008, the Board of Directors authorized a stock repurchase program under which the Company may repurchase shares of its Common Stock at management's discretion for general corporate purposes.
 The Company may limit or terminate the stock repurchase program at any time.
-The Company purchased approximately 800,000 shares of Common Stock at an average cost of \$43.88 per share under this program during the fiscal year ended May 31, 2016.
+During the fiscal year ended May 31, 2017, the Company did not purchase any shares of Common Stock under this program.